You will need

 - At the end of the session, everyone should try to remember their passwords.

-- Someone should visit My1login.com and check some of the passwords.
+- Someone should visit My1login.com and help the group members to check their passwords.
 Which ones were strongest, and which were the weakest?
 Who had the strongest password?
+Make sure not to share any of the passwords with anyone else, just think about what makes it stronger or weaker.

 - Everyone should chat about how to find a balance between having a password that’s easy to remember and having a password that’s strong.